 What They Do

 These devices give you a fair idea of how much power your whole house is sucking from the grid, live.
 Studies suggest that just seeing what is being used when, helps save 10% to 20%.
 (Just as the Efergy 'energy saving guide' claims.)
 See how much juice you normally consume.
 Then how much that drops when you turn stuff off at the wall.
 See the savings from turning lights off when there's enough daylight.
-See real pounds and pence, on the display in front of you!
+See real pounds and pence, on the display!

 The style of "clip-on" meter being reviewed here is quick and easy to install.
 (A sensor simply needs to be clipped onto the main power wire at your meter.)
 But it does not give very accurate numbers.
 Nor does it help you pick out the power consumption of individual appliances.